fkarg/fkarg.github.io/_posts/2019-05-07-on-murphyjitsu.md

 > - If you’re shocked in this scenario, you’re done.
 > - Otherwise, simulate the most likely failure mode, defend against it, and repeat.

-What is important for Murphyjitsu to work is that you're able to find reasons for plans being unsuccesful.
+What is important for Murphyjitsu to work is that you're able to find reasons for plans being unsuccessful.
 But, I think Humans are pretty good at that.

 ## The bad sides